akka/akka/akka-docs/rst/scala/cluster-client.rst

 should be reachable from the client.
 Messages are wrapped in ``ClusterClient.Send``, ``ClusterClient.SendToAll`` or ``ClusterClient.Publish``.

+Both the ``ClusterClient`` and the ``ClusterClientReceptionist`` emit events that can be subscribed to.
+The ``ClusterClient`` sends out notifications in relation to having received a list of contact points from the ``ClusterClientReceptionist``.
+One use of this list might be for the client to record its contact points.
+A client that is restarted could then use this information to supersede any previously configured contact points.

+The ``ClusterClientReceptionist`` sends out notifications in relation to having received contact from a ``ClusterClient``.
+This notification enables the server containing the receptionist to become aware of what clients are connected.

 **1. ClusterClient.Send**

 The message will be delivered to one recipient with a matching path, if any such